LxChris/Data_Science_with_Finance/README.md

   - [x] The model is based on historical data not use input data as a stream to feed the model.
 Need to refactor as `OLS_SVR_model` use historical data to train a model and take action based on next day's open price.
   - [x] Comments clear.
 - 07/08/2019: Update `Pair_Trading`, fixed known issues.
 Correct the predicting model.
 Use real cash to plot the return graph.
+- 07/13/2019: Finish `Pair_Trading` part, update streaming data model, optimize `action` model for making actions to avoid unncessary signal.
+The performance of the model is not very well.
+Only **20%** profit for three years.
+If a user only holde Amazon share without selling, he can earn **200%** profit.
+Next step:
+  - [ ] Change timewindow to optimize the model.
+  - [ ] Change the threshold to optimize the model.